Rosenthal (company): History

-Rosenthal was originally founded in 1879 as a family business.
-The founder, Philipp Rosenthal, moved his porcelain painting from Werl in North Rhine-Westphalia to Selb in Bavaria, where he industrialized in the castle Erkersreuth with his painting workshop.
+Rosenthal was founded in 1879 as a family business.
+The founder, Philipp Rosenthal, moved his porcelain painting business from Werl in North Rhine-Westphalia to Selb in Bavaria, where he was based in the castle Erkersreuth.
 In 1897, Philipp Rosenthal founded the company Bauer, Rosenthal & Co. in Kronach, as well as Philipp Rosenthal & Co.
 AG.
 In 1908, Rosenthal bought the porcelain manufacturer Thomas in Marktredwitz, and the porcelain company Zeidler & Co. in 1917.

 In 1921, the company took over the Krister Porzellanmanufaktur in Wałbrzych, Silesia.
 The factory was closed in 1945, but the brand was revived in 1951 and used until 1971.

-In the period of national socialism, Philipp Rosenthal, while Catholic, had to withdraw from the enterprise in 1934 because of his Jewish origin.
+In the Nazi period, Philipp Rosenthal, while Catholic, had to withdraw from the enterprise in 1934 because of his Jewish origin.
 The Board of Management and the supervisory board turned against Rosenthal and implemented various measures to prevent Philipp Rosenthal from using his voting shares in order to change the composition of the management board and the supervisory board.
 The government was asked for support and sold the voting shares to persons who were not well-disposed towards Rosenthal.
-However, the Nazi regime did not go directly against Philipp Rosenthal in order not to jeopardize the foreign business of the company.
+However, the Nazi regime did not go directly against Philipp Rosenthal in order not to jeopardise the foreign business of the company.
 The reasonably covertly concealed Aryans took advantage of the family, and urged Rosenthal's successor to step out of the company.
 Philipp Rosenthal's death in 1937 finally paved the way for his grandchildren.

 In 1936, Rosenthal bought the porcelain manufacturers Waldershof and Thomas in Weidenberg-Sophienthal.
 Rosenthal Isolatoren GmbH (RIG) was established in 1939 with branches in Erkersreuth (Selb) and Hennigsdorf near Berlin.
 In 1939 the company changed to Rosenthal Porzellan AG.
 When the Decree on Companies of Deprived Commercial Enterprises (RGBI 1941, p.
 177), adopted on 27 March 1941, forced the discontinuation of the Jewish company and brand name Rosenthal, the "Aryan" management intervened through Joseph Goebbels to continue the use of the Rosenthal brand name.